shannonpeng/shannonpeng.com/app/content/projects/zooming-away.md

 collaborators: Dillon Zhang
 description: An immersive space-themed escape room over Zoom video call

 I created Zooming Away with my friend Dillon Zhang in May 2020.
-It was our final project for an MIT theatre class: 21M.737 Interactive Design and Projection for Live Performance.
+It was our final project for an MIT theatre class: Interactive Design and Projection for Live Performance (21M.737).

 ## The Idea